ropensci/geojsonio/vignettes/geojson_spec.Rmd

 CRS and Bounding Boxes
 ======================

+In `geojsonio` we follow the below guidelines for GeoJSON, and try to preserve CRS information, and bbox information when converting formats.

-The following are the guidelines for CRS and bounding boxes for geojson, annotated as needed, so do so complete guidelines at [http://geojson.org/geojson-spec.html](http://geojson.org/geojson-spec.html).
+The following are the guidelines for CRS and bounding boxes for geojson, annotated as needed, get complete guidelines at [http://geojson.org/geojson-spec.html](http://geojson.org/geojson-spec.html).

 ## CRS (Coordinate Reference System Objects)